Skip to main content

 Scale drives efficiency in ways single units can't match.
 A multi-unit operator can centralize functions like HR, accounting, marketing, and procurement.
 They can hire specialized roles that would be unaffordable for a single location: a dedicated training director, a real estate analyst, a marketing coordinator, a facilities manager.
 These shared services dramatically improve performance across the entire portfolio.

 Multi-unit operators also have the capital and credit to expand quickly.
 When a brand wants to enter a new market or defend against competition, they need partners who can open multiple locations fast.
 A single-unit owner might need years to save for a second location.
-A multi-unit group can leverage their existing portfolio, secure institutional financing, and open five locations in 18 months.
+A multi-unit group can use their existing portfolio, secure institutional financing, and open five locations in 18 months.

 The financial stability matters too.
 Multi-unit operators have diversified revenue streams.
 If one location underperforms, the others cover it while they fix the problem.
 They can weather economic downturns, absorb unexpected costs, and invest in remodels without desperate short-term thinking.